Frequently Asked Questions

 -

 The first stage consists of an application form containing some personal and essay questions.
-We will review applications on a rolling basis until the deadline.
+We will review these applications on a rolling basis until the deadline.
 Successful applicants will be invited for Round 1 interviews.
-Those who advance past this stage will proceed to Round 2 interviews, where final selections will be made.
+Those who advance past this stage will proceed to Round 2 interviews, and simultaneously, we will reach out to your references.
+After reviewing all this, final selections will be made based on the wholistic application.

 -